jsaldaza/cypress-login-dashboard-ci-demo/README.md

 Built by [@jsaldaza](https://github.com/jsaldaza) with the goal of sharing Cypress testing knowledge and best practices.

-> ⭐ If this project helped you learn something, consider giving it a star!
+>If this project helped you learn something, consider giving it a star!

 ---